 In regard to energy-efficient HVAC installation in Austin, there’s fantastic news for your family at tax time.

 The Residential Energy Efficient Property Credit has been extended through 2020.
 This could make you eligible for reductions for energy-efficient home enhancements, like new heating and cooling equipment, water heaters and heat pumps.

 What Equipment is Eligible?

 To be entitled for the credit, the residence is required to be the taxpayer’s chief home in the USA.
-The change needs to last for a minimum of five years, with the original use originating with you.
+The improvement needs to last for a minimum of five years, with the original use originating with you.

 What Types of Improvements are Eligible to be High-Efficiency Renovations?

 Usually, this tax credit equals 10% of the expense of the subsequent energy-saving improvements that meet particular ENERGY STAR® conditions:

 - Advanced main air-circulating fans